Historic National Road Yard Sale 2026 Map & Route Guide

 When is the 2026 Historic National Road Yard Sale?

-Wednesday May 27 through Sunday May 31, 2026 — Memorial Day weekend.
-Most sales run Friday, Saturday, and Sunday with the foundation's anchor museum sale on Saturday, May 30 from 10 AM to 4 PM at the National Road Museum in Boonsboro, Maryland.
+May 2026 — Memorial Day weekend.
+Most sales run Friday, Saturday, and Sunday with the foundation's anchor museum sale on the Saturday of that weekend from 10 AM to 4 PM at the National Road Museum in Boonsboro, Maryland.
 Some Indiana and Ohio towns extend through Memorial Day Monday.

 What states does the route cover?